This post may include affiliate links; see our disclosure policy.

 Here’s how to make the best fish taco seasoning!
 This dry rub brings in zesty, savory flavor that you can use on any type of fish.

 Want to make fish tacos?
 Here’s the best fish taco seasoning that brings in just the right flavor!
 It’s got savory and smoky notes, with a barely perceptible hint of heat.
-We’ve been using this blend for years, and everyone around the table always raves.
+I’ve been using this blend for years, and everyone around the table always raves.

 Use it as a dry rub and the fish comes out tender with a beautiful crust of spices.
 Here’s how to make this seasoning blend and how to use it when you’re making fish tacos!